Cynoglossum

 Cynoglossum is a genus of small-flowered plants in the family Boraginaceae (borage family).
+It includes 81 species native to Eurasia, Africa, New Guinea, and Australia.

 Cynoglossum officinale, the common hound's-tongue, is a native of Asia, Africa, and Europe.
 It has been introduced into North America, and it is considered to be a troublesome weed because its burs stick to the wool of sheep and to other animals.
-Ingestion of this plant can also lead to photosensitivity in grazing animals.
+Houndstongue is also toxic to cattle and other grazing animals due to the presence of pyrrolizidine alkaloids, which when ingested can lead to liver damage and photosensitivity in livestock.

 Species

-As of July 2024, there are 75 species in the genus:
+As of July 2024, there are 81 accepted species in the genus: